-The day finally came.
-Weston Peick threw a leg over the JGRMX 2007 Suzuki RM125 two-stroke abck in 2017.
+It is not every day that you see top riders like Weston Peick and Justin Barcia throw a leg over a 2007 Suzuki RM125 two-stroke.
 It was a sight to behold, not just because 125cc two-strokes sound amazing in the hands of a Pro rider, but also because Weston Peick is built like an inside linebacker.
-Weston was initially hesitant to drop the hammer and send it for the boys.
+Weston was initially hesitant to drop the hammer and send it to the boys.
 However, his reservations quickly washed away.
 The trusty RM125 held up to Peick’s abuse.
-Weston launched several big jumps down at the ClubMX main track, much to the delight of those lucky enough to be in attendance.
+Weston launched several big jumps down at the ClubMX main track back in 2017, much to the delight of those lucky enough to be in attendance.

 BAM BAM’S TURN